jfmatth/sample-django-postgres/README.md

 Setup your DATABASE_URL on your PIKU instance
 ```
 piku config:set DATABASE_URL=postgres://USER:PASSWORD@HOST:PORT/NAME
+piku config:set NGINX_SERVER_NAME=<your FQDN here>
 ```

 Migrate the DB (when needed)
 ```
 piku run -- ./manage.py migrate --no-input
 ```

-At this point you should SSH into the instance and create the superuser
+At this point you should ```piku shell``` into the instance and create the superuser

+Once you've done all that, you should be able to just push changes from then on out